Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/1 Player Version/README.md

 ---

-# Play the Game
-- See Google Chrome: search Tic Tac Toe
-- Use any other app or paper and pencil
-- Notice,
-  - 1 or 2 player modes
-  - Levels for 1 Player
-  - Restart Button
-  - Scoreboard and method to show whose turn it is

----

-# Analysis of Tic Tac Toe: Guidance with Videos
+# Reminder, Analysis of Tic Tac Toe: Guidance with Videos

 #### Develop an algorithm with these Videos
 - Reminder: for each video, name the strategy to develop an algorithm to